Jee-El/reddit-in-valve-games/README.md

 ## Multiple Subreddits

-Go to the config.json file, the second entry named "SUBREDDIT_NAME" is a template to use to set it up for other subreddits
+Go to the config.json file, the last entry named "SUBREDDIT_NAME" is a template to use to set it up for other subreddits

 1. Copy-paste it